MaxieHelenBichmann/MolSim-WS25-GroupD/input/formats/XVMFormat.md

   - `vx`: The x-component of the velocity.
   - `vy`: The y-component of the velocity.
   - `vz`: The z-component of the velocity.
 - `mass`: The mass of the particle.

+Optional keys:
+- `epsilon`: The Epsilon value of the particle.
+- `sigma`: The Sigma value of the particle.

 ## Example